nanoframework/Home/README.md

 - [lib-Windows.Networking.Sockets](https://github.com/nanoframework/lib-Windows.Networking.Sockets) - this repo contains the Windows.Networking.Sockets library that is used in developing C# applications that require networking capabilities.

 - [lib-Windows.Storage.Streams](https://github.com/nanoframework/lib-Windows.Storage.Streams) - this repo contains the Windows.Storage.Streams library that is used in developing C# applications.

+- [lib-System.Net](https://github.com/nanoframework/lib-System.Net) - this repo contains the System.Net library that is the foundation for networking in **nanoFramework**.

+- [lib-nanoFramework.Hardware.ESP32](https://github.com/nanoframework/nanoFramework.Hardware.ESP32) - this repo contains the nanoFramework.Hardware.ESP32 class library that exposes hardware features specific of ESP32 targets.

 - [nf-Visual-Studio-extension](https://github.com/nanoframework/nf-Visual-Studio-extension) - this repo contains the Visual Studio extension and all the associated tools required to compile and build a **nanoFramework** managed application ready to deploy to a target device.